Political history of Estonia: Second era of independence, 1991–present

 In September 1991, a Constituent Assembly was formed of equal numbers of members of the Supreme Council of the Republic of Estonia and the Congress of Estonia to work out a new Constitution for the Republic.
 The new constitution was approved by referendum in June 1992, using the constitution replacement process specified in the 1938 constitution as a matter of legal continuity of the Republic of Estonia.
 Both the Congress of Estonia and the Supreme Council dissolved themselves in October 1992, with the swearing-in of the first parliament (Riigikogu) elected under the new constitution in September 1992.
 Many Russians in Estonia were disenfranchised from the election, with the question of their citizenship caused ongoing political tensions.
 Territorial issues with Russia caused another source of potential conflict.
 Nevertheless, Russian troops finally left the country in 1994.

+Estonia joined NATO on 29 March 2004 and EU on 1 May 2004.
 Amid political controversy, in April 2007 the Government of Estonia started final preparations for the relocation of the Bronze Soldier of Tallinn stature and reburial of the associated remains, according to the political mandate received from the previous elections (held in March 2007).
 Disagreement over the appropriateness of the action led to mass protests and riots (accompanied by looting), lasting for two nights, the worst in Estonia since 1944.
 A series of cyberattacks which began on 27 April 2007 and targeted websites of Estonian organizations, including Estonian parliament, banks, ministries, newspapers and broadcasters, amid the country's disagreement with Russia.